Esri/arcgispro-vscode-debugger/README.md

     **NOTE:** This will generate a `.vscode` folder in that workspace (if it is not already there).
 This folder will be populated with settings injected by the extension.

     **NOTE:** You must have read/write-permission to this workspace.
 You may need to start VSC as administrator.

+    **NOTE:** Opening a folder is required.
+Debugging will fail if opening a single file rather than a workspace.
 4. **Open your script in VSC and set breakpoints**:
     1. In VSC, open the `.py` file associated with your `.atbx`, or the `.pyt` file, that you wish to debug.
     2. Set breakpoints as needed.